Project description

 Required qualifications

-Requirements: Hold a thesis-based MSc degree in Earth sciences or any other discipline relevant to the project; demonstrate some knowledge of thermodynamic equilibria and geochemical modelling; having previous experience in the laboratory, particularly in terms of experimentation and analysis; demonstrate a certain autonomy in the organization of work, particularly in the development and achievement of research objectives to respond to a problem; have a functional level in programming (R or Python).
+Requirements: Hold a thesis-based MSc degree in Earth sciences or any other discipline relevant to the project; demonstrate some knowledge of thermodynamic equilibria and geochemical modelling; have previous experience in the laboratory, particularly in experimentation and analysis; demonstrate autonomy in the organization of work, particularly for the development and achievement of research objectives.

 How to apply

-Please use the form below to send your application including the following documents in PDF: 1) A cover letter (1 page maximum) describing your interest in the project, your previous experience (e.g. in the laboratory / in the field / data analysis / scientific publications) and clearly demonstrating how you meet the profile sought (requirements and asset) and 2) A copy of your university transcripts.
+Please use the form below to send your application including the following documents in PDF: 1) A cover letter (1 page maximum) describing your interest in the project, your previous experience (e.g. in the laboratory, in the field, in data analysis, and scientific publications) and clearly demonstrating how you meet the profile sought (requirements and asset), 2) a CV, and 3) a copy of your university transcripts.